WIC Farmers' Market Nutrition Program (FMNP)

 Applicant Eligibility

-Each State agency desiring to administer the FMNP shall annually submit a State Plan of Operations and enter into a written agreement with FNS for administration of the Program in the jurisdiction of the State agency.
+Each State agency desiring to administer the FMNP shall annually submit a State Plan of Operations and enter into a written agreement with FNS for the administration of the Program in the jurisdiction of the State agency.
 New State agencies are selected based on the availability of funds, after base grants for currently participating State agencies.
-Local FMNP agencies are selected by participating State agencies based on concentration of eligible WIC participants and access to farmers' markets.
+Participating State agencies select local FMNP agencies based on the concentration of eligible WIC participants and access to farmers' markets.

 Beneficiary Eligibility

-Women, infants (over 4 months old) and children (ages 1 year up to age 5) who have been certified to receive WIC program benefits, or who are on a waiting list for WIC certification, are eligible to participate in the FMNP.
+Women, infants (over 4 months old), and children (ages 1 year up to age 5) who have been certified to receive WIC Program benefits or are on a waiting list for WIC certification are eligible to participate in the FMNP.
 State agencies may serve some or all of these categories.

 Credentials/Documentation